opus-tango/http-server-in-c/readme.md

 ## How to use

 The project is designed to be very straightforward to run.
+It includes a Makefile and a Dockerfile.
 It should work on any linux system with build essentials.
 I have used Ubuntu for development.
+If you are unsure of your environment or running on a non-linux system, the running it in a docker container is the easiest way to go.

+### Deploying as a docker container

+1. Make sure docker is installed on your system.
+2. Clone the repository by running `git clone https://github.com/COS135-S2025/project-GShadow5.git`
+2. Run the container by running `docker compose up` in the project root directory. (command may be `docker-compose up` on some versions and platforms)
+4. Navigate to http://localhost:8080/index.html in your browser.
+5. Navigate to other files found in the `public` directory, such as http://localhost:8080/image.png and http://localhost:8080/script.js

+### Building from source

 1. Clone the repository by running `git clone https://github.com/COS135-S2025/project-GShadow5.git`
 2. Build the project by running `make` in the project root directory (where the Makefile is).